In this Kala Waterman ukulele review, I’m going to take a closer look at Kala’s unique line of plastic ukuleles.

 It’s certainly hard to deny the novelty factor–there’s just something fun about an all-plastic ukulele.
 It looks cool hanging on the wall and makes a great conversation piece.

-Bottom Line: If you genuinely expect to go places where your uke will be directly exposed to large amounts of water, the Waterman is OK for the money.
+Bottom Line: If you expect to go places where your uke will be directly exposed to large amounts of water, the Waterman is OK for the money.
 Otherwise, I think there are better options out there.

 Construction & Build Quality